 I suppose it's more plausible to blame the file’s malfunction than admit the one crucial piece was deliberately omitted from the start.
 Who can say?

-Fortunately as well, in my initial archeological expedition I had absent mindedly retrieved about ten other 'important' documents - "just in case I need those later" - .
-Among them, after a bite to eat I later found the hard copy of the final determination.
+Fortunately as well, in my initial archeological expedition I had absent mindedly retrieved about ten other 'important' documents, "just in case I need those later".
+Among them, after a bite to eat, I later found the original hard copy of the Determination.
 An unfortunate one but nonetheless here it was - a mini miracle of sorts.
 Yippee!
 My reverse ordered logic had actually paid off.
-Even skimming it to minimise triggering a PTSD attack confirmed the absurd reasoning they'd used to dismiss my appeal.

-The grim irony is, that the primary aspect of my appeal was the lack of a definition of 'pattern'.
-They had argued that 2 events by the same person seperated by 6 years did not constitute a pattern, I argued that 2 events with the second event containing 5 instances of the same events did.
-Their definition of pattern also did not include the MO of the offender who had done exactly what he did to me to another unfortunate soul as well and was convicted for it.
-I was generously offered the opportunity to take the matter to the District Court by my lawyer to establish precedence about the definition of pattern in this context, but I had to move.
+The grim irony is, that this lack of a definition of pattern speaks more about their pattern.
+I was generously offered the opportunity to take the matter to the District Court by my lawyer to establish precedence about the definition of pattern in this context - but I had to move.

 Like one of those childhood magic sets where the “illusions” are lavishly packaged in an oversized black box but turn out to be disappointing cheap, brittle bits of brightly coloured plastic that are in no way capable of producing a truly convincing deception, this was their magic trick.